Intracluster light as a dark matter tracer: how their spatial and kinematic relationship is shaped by satellite demographics: Population-averaged stellar and DM phase-space offsets

 \subsection{ICL mass budget}

-In Figure~\ref{fig:mass_budget}, we examine how satellite stellar mass and orbital circularity distributions determine the ICL mass budget, which in-turn governs how each satellite contribute to population-averaged stellar-DM phase-space offsets.
-We shows cumulative distribution functions of the contribution of satellites to the total stripped stellar mass as a function of infall stellar mass, $p(M_\star \mid {\rm stripped},\star)$ for variations in the infalling satellite stellar mass function and circularity distribution.
+In Figure~\ref{fig:mass_budget}, we examine how satellite stellar mass and orbital circularity distributions determine the ICL mass budget, which in turn governs how each satellite contribute to population-averaged stellar-DM phase-space offsets.
+We show cumulative distribution functions of the contribution of satellites to the total stripped stellar mass as a function of infall stellar mass, $p(M_\star \mid {\rm stripped},\star)$ for variations in the infalling satellite stellar mass function \textbf{(top)} and circularity distribution \textbf{(bottom)}.

 Across the plausible range of satellite stellar mass functions considered, the infall stellar mass scale at which satellites contribute half of the total stripped stellar mass varies substantially, spanning approximately $M_{\star}\sim10^{10}$--$10^{11.5}\,{\rm M}_{\odot}$.
 This spread is driven primarily by variations in the characteristic mass $M^{\star}$ of the mass function.
 Increasing $M^{\star}$ shifts the typical satellites contributing to the stellar mass budget towards higher masses.
 In contrast, variations in the orbital circularity distribution produce only minor changes to the cumulative mass budget.
 Consequently, the median mass scale of the ICL contribution is insensitive to reasonable variations in $p(\eta)$ over the parameter space explored.